gogolescargot/gogolescargot/README.md

 <pre>
  ・ my name is Gauthier
  ・ 19yo french student
- ・ studying at 42 lyon
+ ・ studying at 42 Lyon
  ・ based in Lyon and Montpellier
  ・ currently learning C
 </pre>